AndresRPerez12/VisualComputing2022-2/content/docs/workshops/maskingWorkshop.md

 ## Future work
 - In the future we could experiment with more types of kernels and analyze the difference between histograms.
-- We coudld implement Lightness coversions and test with it.
+- We coudld implement more Lightness coversions and test with it.
 - Additionally we could improve the user experiece and add the option to change the image.

 ## Conclusions